mkendall42/Watts-My-Electricity-Bill-BE-updates/README.md

 ## Overview

-This Rails API is the backend for the "Watts My Electricity Bill".
-It exposes appropriate endpoints to provide frotnend functionality to provide information on users, reports that they create / searches they make, and makes external API call(s) to pull raw utility data and calculate estimated expenses.
+This Rails API is the backend (BE) for the "Watts My Electricity Bill".
+It exposes appropriate endpoints to provide frontend (FE) functionality to provide information on users, reports that they create / searches they make, and makes external API call(s) to pull raw utility data and calculate estimated expenses.

 In order to run this backend, execute `rails s`.
-The server will run on port 3000 for now.
-We may need to adjust this if it conflicts with the FE.
+The server runs on port 3000 for the time being (it is important for the port to be distinct from the Vite server which runs the FE).

-Note: we might wish to have more info on how to set this up for new user, deploying, etc.  Optionally can be done later.
+Note: we might wish to have more info on how to set this up for new users, deploying, etc.  Optionally can be done later.

 ## Test suite

-Add later: will have some for requests/, models/, and more (maybe POROs, gateways, whatever)
+All tests utilize RSpec.
+In order to run any of these tests, use `bundle exec rspec [path]`.
+Differet types of tests exist for any code-heavy files and objects.
+Of note:
+- Models: these are found in `spec/models/`
+- Controllers: these are found in `spec/requests/api/v1/`
+- POROS / gateways / misc: this holds objects which primarily handle external data and API calls.
+These are located in `spec/poros/`

 ## Endpoints

 This API exposes the following endpoints.
 Note: these will be updated as additional functionality appears (including variable / JSON text at times).
-These are only for usage by the frontend.
+These are only for usage by the frontend (FE).

 ### Utilities: Get utility rates, energy and money costs

-Make a request for utility (electricity) rates / data, which is acquired from external API(s), massaged / calculated, and returned.
+Make a request for utility (electricity) rates / data, which is acquired from external data and API(s), massaged / calculated, and returned.

 - `GET /api/v1/utilities`.
 Expected parameters (i.e. passed as `?<params>`):
     - `nickname` (unique name for report / property / planned establishment)
     - `zipcode` (zipcode of the user)
     - `residence_type` (type or 'class' of residence; for now simply `"apartment"` or `"house"`)
     - `num_residents` (number of residents living there)
-    - `efficiency_level` (degree to which resident tries to save energy; for now simply 1 (efficient) or 2 (comfort) - later can be an index value or even float)
+    - `efficiency_level` (degree to which resident tries to save energy, on a scale of 1 (efficient) to 10 (comfort))

 - Response structure:
     - Status:
         1. 200 - successful, standard JSON (see below)
         2. 404 - failure, resource not found (likely external API failure)
-        3. 422 - problem with parameters / misc issue (note: parameters are now validated, and error have an array of messages for each failed parameter)
+        3. 422 - problem with parameters / misc issue (note: parameters are validated, and error have an array of messages for each failed parameter)
     - Body: returns JSON data.
 Typical structure (NOTE - may return more later, see below):
         {
             "nickname": (string) name of place,